TyGuS/suslik/README.md

 At the moment, many interesting case studies can be found in the folder `$PROJECT_ROOT/examples`.
-More examples and benchmarks related to the paper on SSL  are in the folders `paper-examples` and `paper-benchmarks` under `$PROJECT_ROOT/src/test/resources/synthesis`.
+More examples and benchmarks can be found under `$PROJECT_ROOT/src/test/resources/synthesis/all-benchmarks`.

 Each set of case studies is in a single folder (e.g., `copy`).
 The definitions of inductive predicates and auxiliary function